Quali sono i benefici dello svezzamento guidato dal bambino?

 Using their hands and fingers to pick up food also helps babies develop their hand-eye coordination and motor skills, as they learn to control and move certain muscles.
 Baby-led weaning also helps your baby develop the pincer grasp, using the tips of the fingers and thumbs to grab and hold items.

 Finger foods also help babies get used to different food textures and tastes.
-Pureed infant foods or good-quality, ready-made baby meals are often formulated without salt, sugar or additives and can be helpful if you’re busy or stuck for recipe ideas.
+Pureed infant foods or good-quality, ready-made bambino meals are often formulated without salt, sugar or additives and can be helpful if you’re busy or stuck for recipe ideas.

 However, they are often made up of several foods blended together and it can be difficult for your baby to taste the inpidual ingredients.
 Baby-led weaning helps your baby distinguish different flavours and textures of foods.